The data you don’t see is just as important as the data you do.

 Survivorship bias can also apply to things that are more subjective.
 It’s easier to remember the good art than all the bad art that got thrown away.
 People make statements that music / TV / movies were better in some previous time period than today, but they frequently forget all of the bad music / TV / movies of that previous time period.
 It’s a survivorship biased rose-tinted view of the past.

 Today’s music is made up of new songs, both good and bad.
 When playing songs from the past however radio stations / channels tend to only play the successful hit songs and skip the bad songs, adding to the survivorship bias.
-It’s easier to remember the hits that are still played today than it is to remember the songs you never wanted to listen to.
+This means it’s easier to remember the hits songs of the past that are still played than it is to remember the songs you never wanted to listen to.
 Even when you’re choosing the music to listen to you tend to pick the songs you want to hear and skip all of the songs you don’t.
 Sure Nirvana’s generational anthem Smells Like Teen Spirit came out in 1991, but so did Tom Cochrane’s Life Is A Highway (a song which is straight-up trash).

 In analyzing a situation, thinking about the secrets of success, or flashing-back to a past that never really existed, remember to factor in all of the data you are forgetting.